awood/crl-stream/METHOD.md

    as `tbsTag` and `oldTbsLength`.
 3. Read the tag, length, and value for the initial entries of the *tbsCertList* storing in `tempOutput` as we go.
+4. When we reach the first Sequence tag, we have reached the *signatureAlgorithm* field and we may need to update it with a new signing algorithm given by the user.
+5. Read the length and value.
+Store the value as `oldAlg`.
+Based on the signing algorithm given in the CRL or given by the user, construct a ASN1 sequence conforming to the AlgorithmIdentifier specification given in RFC 5280.
+Encode it to DER and write it to `tempOutput`.

-4. When we read a tag with a tag number of type GeneralizedTime or UTCTime, we have reached the *thisUpdate* field.
+6. When we read a tag with a tag number of type GeneralizedTime or UTCTime, we have reached the *thisUpdate* field.
 Since we are updating the CRL, we need to update this value.
-5. Read the length and value.
+7. Read the length and value.
 Store the value as `oldThisUpdate`.
 Based on the tag number construct a new GeneralizedTime or UTCTime with an appropriate time (such as the current time) and encode it to DER.
 Store the new DER for *thisUpdate* in `tempOutput`.
-6. Potentially, we are now at the *nextUpdate* field.
+8. Potentially, we are now at the *nextUpdate* field.
 It would be possible to allow callers to specify this value, but instead I elected to set it to the new *thisUpdate* time plus the difference between the old *thisUpdate* and the old *nextUpdate*.
 Read the tag and store it in `tempOuput`.
 If its tag